Feeding Your Baby

 Breastfeeding during the first week

 Breastfeeding during the first week is different from breastfeeding the second week and beyond.
 During her first week of life, you may be surprised by how often your baby wants to eat.
 This is normal.
-These frequent feedings are intense and may feel overwhelming to you; however, the hard work in the first week will pay off in the weeks that follow by creating a large milk supply.
+These frequent feedings are intense and may feel overwhelming to you; however, the hard work in the first week will reward you and your baby in the weeks that follow by creating a large milk supply.
 Your baby will be satisfied, gain weight, and most likely cry less.
 Also, your baby will be able to gradually space feedings further apart and begin to sleep longer.

 How often your baby should eat